ivanvorobei/SPIndicator/README.md

 ### About

 Mimicrate to indicator which appear when silent mode turn on / off.
 Availalbe 2 animated presets: `done` & `error`.
-Also support custom images and present from top and bottom.
+Also support custom images and present from top, center & bottom side.

 If you need alert from Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).